PaulMiguelSec/PaulMiguelSec/README.md

 I am currently working as an IT Support Engineer in the education sector.
 My interest lies in cybersecurity, and I am constantly learning and developing new skills in this exciting field.
 This GitHub repository showcases my projects and learning journey as I transition into a cybersecurity role.

 Feel free to explore my projects and connect with me.
-Let's collaborate and make the digital world a safer place!

 ## Objective
-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills